 Please ensure that the West Sussex LSCP Multi-Agency Child Exploitation Procedures and guidance for professionals working with children are followed and this document is uploaded to your recording system and a copy sent to email@example.com.

 All professionals should be aware that all assessments need to be continual and that they should continually remain vigilant to risk increasing or decreasing.
 The safety plans for children who are exploited focus on disruption of the exploitative relationships and building the attachments with family or carers and education.

 Where to get help

-If there are concerns identified and the practitioner is concerned about the child’s safety a referral via the MASH using the usual request for support form should be completed.
+If there are concerns identified and the practitioner is concerned about the child’s safety a referral via the Integrated Front door (IFD) using the usual request for support form should be completed.

 Supporting the child and their family must be based on a multidisciplinary assessment of their circumstances and needs.
 Families, carers and friends of children experiencing Child Exploitation will often find this distressing and they can be referred to the following for support and advice:

 Please see the West Sussex County Council Website for more information